So which user is making the request?

 see the Set Login Credentials option.
 You can choose to communicate with the server as the user running the service,

 or pick a specific username/password for that server.
-When choosing a username/password for that server, the username still

 Is there any other way?

-There is a third alternative: Install
+There is an additional alternative: Install

 the monitoring product on the remote server.
 It can then run as Local System and look